-Sugarman uses hypnosis in clinical settings.
-He says, “My colleagues and I propose that hypnosis is simply a skill set for influencing people.
+Sugarman says, “My colleagues and I propose that hypnosis is simply a skill set for influencing people.
 It involves facial expression, language, body movement, tone of voice, intensity, metaphor, understanding how people interpret and represent things.”

 He observes that hypnosis is a medium for delivering placebo effects, and defines placebo as “the use of conditioning, expectation, social relationships and narrative paradigm to change a person’s physiology in a way that they attribute to an external intervention."

-Interestingly, he believes that mindfulness meditation is an example of hypnosis.
-This prompted me to think of a story SN Goenka tells about a doctor giving a prescription for medicine to a sick man during the Day Three discourse of the 10 day vipassana course.
+Sugarman's claim that mindfulness meditation is an example of hypnosis reminded me of a story SN Goenka tells about a doctor giving a prescription for medicine to a sick man during the Day Three discourse of the 10 day vipassana course.
 It’s used to explain three kinds of wisdom:

 "The man goes home, and out of great faith in his doctor, he recites the prescription every day; this is suta-maya panna [wisdom acquired by hearing or reading the words of another].
 Not satisfied with that, the man returns to the doctor, and demands and receives an explanation of the prescription, why it is necessary and how it will work; this is cinta-maya panna [intellectual understanding].
 Finally the man takes the medicine; only then is his disease eradicated.
 The benefit comes only from the third step, the bhavana-maya panna [the wisdom that develops within oneself, at the experiential level]."Mr Goenka takes a hard line: only the medicine itself has any effect.
 Neither having faith in the doctor and the treatment, nor understanding rationally how the medicine works, has any benefit.